 As I watched Tony wander through his coma-dreams, I was reminded of mythologist Joseph Campbell’s idea of the Left-Hand Path.
 This is a path of self-discovery, one that deviates from the normal Right-Hand Path of everyday life.
 The Left-Hand Path is full of mysteries and dangers that the Hero must negotiate as he tries to complete his quest.
-Generally speaking, an odyssey on the Left-Hand Path requires the Hero to abandon many of society’s rules and norms – and thus there is sometimes an aspect of the Hero and his odyssey that might be considered to be socially unacceptable.
+Generally speaking, an odyssey on the Left-Hand Path requires the Hero to abandon many of society’s rules and norms — and therefore, certain aspects of the Hero and his odyssey may be deemed socially unacceptable.
 What is ironic here, though, is that given Tony Soprano’s regular status as a criminal and moral outlier, the Left-Hand Path that takes him out of his normal life now actually makes him conform more to society’s definition of a productive, legitimate member of the community.
-This inversion is what truly complicates the hour: it underscores how Tony’s search for identity and self-knowledge is complicated by his place within a Mafia family/famiglia.
+It is this inversion that truly complicates the hour: it underscores how Tony’s search for identity and self-knowledge is complicated by his place within a Mafia family/famiglia.